top of page

 The more we know about one property, the less we know about the other.
 This is known as the Heisenberg uncertainty principle, implying fundamental randomness and unpredictability in the quantum world.

 This means that measuring the state of one particle instantly affects the state of the other, regardless of the space or time between them.
-This is called quantum nonlocality, or quantum spooky action at a distance, and it violates the principle of locality, which assumes that physical events are influenced only by their immediate surroundings.
+This is called quantum nonlocality, or spooky action at a distance, and it violates the principle of locality, which assumes that physical events are influenced only by their immediate surroundings.

 Quantum physics has many applications and implications for science and technology, as well as for philosophy and culture.
 It has led to the development of devices such as lasers, transistors, superconductors, and quantum computers, which use the properties of quantum systems to perform tasks that are impossible or inefficient with classical systems.